 Minimal financial investment is needed, qualifications aren’t necessarily required, and the work is flexible.
 Online proofreading is something you can do whenever and wherever you want.

 Proofreaders focus on spelling and grammar mistakes.
-They don’t suggest large changes such as rephrasing sentences or restructuring entire sections – this is the job of editors.
+They don’t suggest large changes such as rephrasing sentences, restructuring, or formatting entire sections – this is the job of copy editors.

 When searching for online proofreading jobs, you’ll find there’s a lot of overlap between editors and proofreaders when it comes to job adverts.
 It’s important to be aware of the differences.

 Proofreaders cover a wide variety of content.
 The usual suspects are the types already alluded to – eBooks and web content – but it doesn’t end there.
-More under-the-radar documents also need to be proofread: white papers; student theses, and user manuals.
-Even menus.
+More under-the-radar documents also need to be proofread: white papers, student theses, user manuals; even menus.

 It’s also important to differentiate between being a remote employee and a freelancer.
 Both involve very similar job tasks, but the structure couldn’t be more difficult.
 Freelancers are responsible for managing their own freelance business and finding clients, whereas employees work for one company.
 Both options offer the flexibility of working from home.